 Tim Hunt lectures on Lessons from a Life in Science: How to get a Nobel Prize to inspire the next generation of young scientists to make future scientific breakthroughs.Watch Tim Hunt lecture

-Meet the Laureates and get insights into what gives them their drive and creativity.
-Discover what future challenges they are passionate about, and what it is really like being awarded the Nobel Prize.Nobel Prize Talks Podcast
+Meet the Nobel Laureates and get insights into what gives them their drive and creativity.
+Find your favourite among all 29 available episodes.Nobel Prize Talks Podcast

 Help your dog to cope with diabetes.Play the Diabetic Dog Game